laxsjo/lispbm-language-support/README.md

 -   Fixed a lot of syntax grammar issues, including broken quoted lists, and supporting inserting function expressions into quasi-quoted lists, and lots of function parameter list improvements.

+### 0.2.0

+-   Add indentation to language config.
+Pressing enter will now auto indent more often.